Introduction to PostgreSQL Copy Database

 Output:

-Illustrate the list of the database to verify the copy of the ‘eduCBA’ database is created with a new database named ‘NewEduCBA’ by using the ‘\l’ command and the snapshot.
+Illustrate the database list to verify the copy of the ‘eduCBA’ database is created with a new database named ‘NewEduCBA’ using the ‘\ l’ command and the snapshot.

-Step 3: If the given template does not exist in the PostgreSQL then it will throw an exception on error.
+Step 3: If the given template does not exist in PostgreSQL, then it will throw an exception on error.
 Consider the following example where we will get an error or exception, as template ‘educba’ does not exist.

 Code: